-The finding that increases in telomere length may be sporadic and overlaid onto an overall pattern of shortening is an important point when assessing the occurrence of telomere lengthening.
+The finding that increases in telomere length may be sporadic and overlaid on an overall pattern of shortening with age is an important point when assessing the occurrence of telomere lengthening.
 Previously described approaches to distinguish telomere elongation from measurement error, based on assumptions about follow-up time between measurements (Steenstrup et al. 2013), or based on measuring variance among measurements (Simons et al. 2014), assume that telomere elongation within individuals is consistent over time.
-Such sporadic changes in telomere length over lifespans could occur due to changes in the composition of cell types within individual samples, or due to the actual elongation of telomeres.
+Our data, and that of Fairlie et al (2016) and Hoelzl et al (2016a,b) suggest that this is not the case.
+Such inconsistent changes in telomere length over lifespans could occur due to changes in the composition of cell types within individual samples, or due to the actual elongation of telomeres (Blackburn et al 1989).
 Determining the mechanism of these changes is essential for how we view telomeres as biomarkers of costs.
 For example, if telomeres can be lengthened in response to improvements in environmental conditions, this would suggest that they reflect short- to medium-term costs, rather than the cumulative costs that an individual has faced over its lifespan (Bateson 2016).
-New statistical and technical approaches are therefore now required to determine the mechanisms behind increases in telomere length within individuals, so that biologically informed hypotheses about the ecological causes and consequences of these increases can be generated and tested.
+New statistical and technical approaches are therefore required to determine the mechanisms behind increases in telomere length within individuals, so that biologically informed hypotheses about the ecological causes and consequences of these increases can be generated and tested.

-A few studies have shown that temporal variation in telomere dynamics occurs in natural populations, although these have been limited in the number of seasons (Mizutani et al. 2013; Watson et al. 2015; Fairlie et al. 2016).
+Measurement of cohorts across seasons or years is required if we are to understand how the environment impacts telomere dynamics.
+Although a few studies have shown that temporal variation in telomere dynamics occurs in natural populations, these have been limited in the number of seasons they cover (Mizutani et al. 2013; Watson et al. 2015; Fairlie et al. 2016).
 The long-term Seychelles warbler dataset has allowed us to show that temporal variation in telomere dynamics can occur over substantial time periods.
-Our data suggest that birth year is a highly important factor in shaping telomere dynamics, but also that age-related declines in telomere length vary among cohorts.
-This is consistent with telomere length being controlled by both genetic and environmental factors - something that is becoming apparent from quantitative genetic studies of telomere dynamics.
+Our data suggest that conditions during the hatch year are a very important factor in shaping telomere dynamics, and that age-related declines in telomere length vary among cohorts.
+The rate of early-life telomere loss for a cohort was highly variable and had a persistent effect of the mean adult telomere length of the cohort.
+This effect is consistent with telomere length being strongly influenced by environmental, as well as genetic, factors - something that is becoming apparent from the, as yet, limited number of quantitative genetic studies of telomere dynamics in wild populations (e.g. Olsson et al 2011, Atema et al 2015, Becker et al 2015) .
 Moreover, our findings suggest that the telomere dynamics of a population at a given point in time represent a snapshot of a temporally varying process.
-Research of telomere dynamics within and across multiple cohorts and populations will enable us to better understand how how and why population-level telomere dynamics vary over space and time.
+Research of telomere dynamics within and across multiple cohorts and populations will enable us to better understand how and why population-level telomere dynamics vary over space and time.